-Couples clutching AR-15 rifles exchange wedding vows
+Couples clutching AR-15 rifles renew wedding vows

 Moon is the son of Rev. Sun Myung Moon, who founded the Unification Church in the 1950s.

 Before he died in 2012 at age 92, the elder Moon was a high-profile international evangelist for decades.

-He became famous for conducting mass weddings, including at New York City's Madison Square Garden and another one uniting 360,000 couples in South Korea.
+He was famous for conducting mass weddings, including at New York City's Madison Square Garden and another one uniting 360,000 couples in South Korea.

 The Sanctuary Church calls itself Rod of Iron Ministries, and is a breakaway faction of the Unification Church, according to the Southern Poverty Law Center.